Skip to content

 9

-When drivers arrive at Montecito Library, they pull up to a table and scan a check-in QR code (to activate their volunteer shift), preferably without getting out of their vehicle.
+When drivers arrived at the pickup site, they pulled up to a table to scan a check-in QR code (to activate their volunteer shift.)

 Nancy Babbott demonstrates touch-free sign in.